 Muscle strains — also known as pulled muscles — cause tiny tears in your muscle fibers.
 These injuries typically occur when a muscle is overstretched.
 According to an article published in 2017 by Musculoskeletal Imaging, the bench press exercise has become more popular, leading to an increase in pectoral injuries since the early 2000s.
 Physical therapy interventions decrease pain and restore motion and strength as part of your pectoral strain treatment.

 Physical therapy treatments are used to decrease pain after injury to your pectoral muscle.
-Moist heat is often used to increase blood flow to the injured area and help your muscles relax, according to the National Center on Health Sciences Information.
-Electrical stimulation -- delivered through pads placed on your pectoral muscle -- uses electrical current to decrease pain and increase blood flow to the injured area.
+Moist heat is often used to increase blood flow to the injured area and help your muscles relax.
+Electrical stimulation — delivered through pads placed on your pectoral muscle — uses electrical current to decrease pain and increase blood flow to the injured area.

-Increase Range of Motion Therapy
+Increase Range of Motion

 Range of motion of your shoulder may be decreased with an injured pectoral muscle.
-Exercises are performed in therapy to restore this motion.
+Exercises are part of pectoral strain treatment performed in therapy to restore this motion.
 Three types of range of motion exercises are common in therapy: passive, active assisted and active.
 Passive range of motion exercises are performed as the therapist moves your arm while you have it in a relaxed position.

 Active-assisted exercises use pulleys, exercise sticks or your opposite hand to help you move the injured side.
 Active exercises require you to move the injured arm on its own.
 These exercises are progressed, typically in this order, as your pain decreases.
 Your therapist will likely give you exercises to perform between therapy sessions as well.

 After injury, your pectoral muscle may tighten up — a condition called muscle guarding — as the body attempts to protect the area from further injury.
 Perform stretches to gently lengthen the muscle to reduce this tightness.